Create Incoming Webhooks

 |Secure resource definitions||Messages are formatted as JSON payloads.
 This declarative messaging structure prevents the insertion of malicious code.|

-- Teams bots, messaging extensions, Incoming Webhook, and the Bot Framework support Adaptive Cards, an open cross card platform framework.
-Currently, Teams connectors do not support Adaptive Cards.
+- Teams bots, message extensions, Incoming Webhook, and the Bot Framework support Adaptive Cards.
+Adaptive Cards is an open cross card platform framework that is used in all platforms such as Windows, Android, iOS, and so on.
+Currently, Teams connectors don't support Adaptive Cards.
 However, it is possible to create a flow that posts Adaptive Cards to a Teams channel.

 - For more information on cards and webhooks, see Adaptive cards and Incoming Webhooks.

-To add an Incoming Webhook to a Teams channel
+To add an Incoming Webhook to a Teams channel, follow these steps:

-Go to the channel where you want to add the webhook and select ••• More options from the top navigation bar.
+Open the channel in which you want to add the webhook and select ••• More options from the top navigation bar.

 Select Connectors from the dropdown menu: